 For more detailed information on managing social media accounts, read our article on the best social media management tools.

-Founded in 2004, Facebook has grown to become one of the internet’s most long-standing and popular social media platforms.
+Founded in 2004, Facebook has grown to become one of the internet’s most enduringly popular social media platforms.

-You can create a specific Facebook for Business profile, and use it to interact with your customers.
+Facebook allows you to create a specific Facebook for Business profile, which you can use to interact with your customers.
+Facebook offers users the opportunity to post and share text, image and video content.
 Features like the instant messaging function (for customer support) and the ability to create ads (for promoting products) are particularly useful for businesses.

 Learn more about how to use Facebook for business.